lukas-w/font-logos/README.md

 inclusion in websites.

 ## Usage ##

+*Note:* All brand icons are trademarks of their respective owners and should only be used to represent the company or product to which they refer.

 To use the font, include `assets/font-linux.css` as well as the fonts in your project and use the CSS classes listed below.